qmk/qmk_firmware/keyboards/blackplum/readme.md

 # Blackplum
 ![Blackplum](https://i.imgur.com/EOUQk4J.png)

-Blackplum a.k.a IMKG68 (which IMKG stands for Indonesian Mechanical Keyboard Group) is an 68% mechanical keyboard with RGB Underglow come with new layout you have ever seen before.
+Blackplum a.k.a IMKG68 (which IMKG stands for Indonesian Mechanical Keyboard Group) is an 68% mechanical keyboard with RGB Underglow come with new layout you have never seen before.
 Recently the pcb and kits only available for purchase in Indonesia.

 Keyboard Maintainer: [eriqadams](https://github.com/eriqadams)
 Hardware Supported: Blackplum PCB, ATMEGA32u4-au MCU